botanio/sdk/README.md

 API response is a json document:

 * on success: {"status": "accepted"}
-* on failure: {"status": "failed"} or {"status": "bad request"}
+* on failure: {"status": "failed"} or {"status": "bad request", "info": "some_additional_info_about_error"}

 ##Contribution
-We welcome any contributions as pull-requests!
+We are welcome any contributions as pull-requests!

 Feel free to write more libraries for the languages we are not supporting yet.